THOMASELOVE/431-classes-2023/class21/README.md

 ## Announcements

 1. Today's class will be Zoom only.
 Check your email or Canvas for the invitation.
+Thanks for your patience with me as I get over this bug.
 2. The [Lab 6](https://github.com/THOMASELOVE/431-labs-2023/tree/main) answer sketch is posted to our Shared Drive.
     - I will post grades and feedback as soon as they are available.
 3. Project A review status is [here](https://github.com/THOMASELOVE/431-classes-2023/blob/main/projA/portfolio_status.md).